clmcavaney/Enphase-Envoy-data-export/README.md

 A fork (or sorts) of Omnik-Data-Logger (https://github.com/clmcavaney/Omnik-Data-Logger.git) to get data from a local Enphase Envoy device and log it to one or more outputs.
 This version has been created to get data from an Enphase Envoy instead of an Omniksol Solar inverter.

+This includes production (aka generation) and consumption data.

 Outputs can be:
-- Console
+- Console - directly to the CLI
-- CSV
+- CSV - to a file in CSV format
-- MQTT
+- MQTT - to your MQTT broker/server following the Homie IoT Convention format
-- MySQL
+- MySQL - to your MySQL server
-- PVOutput
+- PVOutput - to PVOutput station that you have configured

 **Note:** The MQTT output requires an additional library (which has been included) called `enphase_envoy_homie`.
 This is an implementation of MQTT Device under the Homie IoT convention (see https://homieiot.github.io/ for more details).